-The preparation of non-consolidated financial statements requires management to make judgements, estimates and assumptions that affect the amounts reported in the non-consolidated financial statements and the accompanying notes.
-Financial statement line items impacted by such estimates include the impairment on investments, allowance for doubtful accounts, and the underlying basis of accrued liabilities and post-employment benefits obligations.
+The preparation of non-consolidated financial statements requires management to make judgments, estimates and assumptions that affect the amounts reported in the non-consolidated financial statements and the accompanying notes.
+Financial statement line items impacted by such estimates include, but are not limited to, the impairment on investments, allowance for doubtful accounts, contingencies, and the underlying basis of accrued liabilities and postemployment benefits obligations.
 The estimates and underlying assumptions are reviewed on an ongoing basis.
-Revisions to accounting estimates are recognized in the period in which the estimate is revised, if the revision affects only that period, or in the period of the revision and future periods if the revision affects both current and future periods.
-Management believes the estimates used in preparing its non-consolidated financial statements are reasonable and prudent; however, actual results could differ from those estimates.
+Revisions to accounting estimates are recognized in the period in which the estimate is revised and future periods if the revision affects both current and future periods.
+Management believes the estimates used in preparing its nonconsolidated financial statements are reasonable and prudent; however, actual results could differ from those estimates.